Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 For wild snakes, all these issues can be potentially fatal.
 There is no way for the snake to rectify the situation.
 In many cases, they just have to wait for their body to figure it out, if it can.

-However, if the blockage continues, then the snake will be unable to eat and will eventually perish.
+However, if the blockage continues, then the snake will be unable to eat and may eventually perish.
 After all, they can’t absorb any more nutrients if their digestive tract stays full.
-In some cases, the dead animal can even start decaying in their digestive tract, leading to a relatively quick death for the snake.
+In some cases though, changes in their environment or rainfall temperature drops and humidity increments can help the snake out.
+It is also worth noting that in the wild, most snakes are able to regulate their food intake remarkably well.

 Impacted eggs and some blockages may require surgery from a qualified vet.
 However, this option is available only to our captive friends.
 Those in the wild often aren’t so lucky!